Where to Dine Solo in Las Vegas?

 - The NoMad Library at the NoMad Hotel (inside Park MGM) = Chic & Sexy Spot Tucked into Back Corner of Park MGM.
 If you love books & soaring spaces that feel oh-so-cozy: head to the NoMad Library.
 Requires nicer clothing than nearby & more casual Eataly.
 Other Good Solo Spots in NoMad: Right across from The Library is elegant NoMad Bar.

 - Grand Lux Cafe at The Palazzo = HUGE All-Day Casual Cafe that’s Friendly for Solo Diners.
-I’ve been here with big groups for breakfast ~ but this place is so big, as a solo diner: your people-watching opportunities are endless.
-As are your food options.
+I’ve been here with big groups for breakfast ~ but this place is so big, as a solo diner: people-watching opportunities are endless.
+As are food options.
 Other Good Solo Spots in Palazzo: Poolside Capri Restaurant & Bar is great for solo diners ~ as is next-door Spritz Restaurant & Bar at The Venetian pools.